ChaceN89/Aviar/README.md

 - Collections info can be editted
 - Gallery to display all posts
 - Users can search form posts by a search term
-- User search persists untill they change the search
+- User can reset search by clicking on dashboard logo
 - Users can upload their own posts
 - Users can comment on any post
+- Can click on a post to go to the main screen